Which of Your Income Sources Is Tax-Free?

 If you’re an active member of the military and you receive combat pay, this is tax-free income as well.
 You don’t still have to be on the battlefield to qualify.
 This pay is tax-free even if you’re hospitalized due to injuries sustained from your service.

 If Aunt Martha set up her policy so that you receive $1 million in benefits but they’re paid out at the rate of $200,000 a year for five years, any amount that the insurance company holds onto for you over the course of that five-year period will produce interest.
-And that’s considered income so you have to report it on your Form 1040.
+That interest is considered income that you have to report on your Form 1040.

 Child support is a tax-neutral event.
 If you have custody of little Johnny so the court has ordered your ex to pay you $150 a week, this is not taxable income to you.
 Of course, your ex has to pay taxes on the money when he earns it so the IRS isn’t completely left out in the cold.
 Dad can’t claim a tax deduction for paying it.